tedin7/Company-Env-Classificator/README.md

 weighted avg       0.99      0.99      0.99      4774
 ```

-With precision, recall, and F1-scores nearing perfection, the model demonstrates an outstanding ability to classify sustainability orientation in LinkedIn profiles accurately.
+With precision, recall, and F1-scores of 0.99, the model demonstrates an outstanding ability to classify the sustainability of a company from LinkedIn data accurately.

-### Visual Evaluation Metrics
+## Visual Evaluation Metrics

-#### Confusion Matrix
+### Confusion Matrix

 ![Confusion Matrix](Evaluation/Plot/confusion_matrix.png)